Sherab-Z/JS-Calculator/docs/pseudo.md

    4. ### Design the processing flow:
    Also simultaneously: defining the sequence of steps that the input data will go through to produce the output data:

-   [] NEXT TASK: Set the value of each button in its html el, and pass it to js directly.
+   [xi] NEXT TASK: Set the value of each button in its html el, and pass it to js directly.
 This will allow the js to be much more high-level and simplified, with no specific button details there.
 It'll make the logic much clearer...

       1. Initialize the calculator with an empty input value and an empty output value.
          a. [x] Call an initializer function